 The Company, through a 90%-owned subsidiary, holds the exploration permit for the West Lombok property located on Lombok Island, Indonesia.
 During the year ended June 30, 2013, the Company conducted a review of the value of its West Lombok property and determined that its value had been impaired.
 As a result, the Company wrote off the carrying value.
-During the period ended September 30, 2016, the Company incurred an additional \$74,066 (June 30, 2016: \$337,497) of exploration costs relating to the West Lombok property which were also written off.
+During the period ended December 31, 2016, the Company incurred an additional \$118,160 (June 30, 2016: \$337,497) of exploration costs relating to the West Lombok property which were also written off.

 On December 8, 2014, the Company announced that it had entered into a binding Memorandum of Agreement with PT Genesis Sumber Energi ("PT GSE") to advance the West Lombok project.
 Under the terms of the Memorandum of Agreement, PT GSE can earn a 25% interest in the subsidiary which holds the exploration permit for the West Lombok project by funding and obtaining Government approval of an environmental impact study and feasibility study for small-scale underground gold mines and processing plants on the property.
 PT GSE must also obtain Government approval to convert the West Lombok exploration permit into an exploitation permit, thereby securing tenure on the property for a further 20 years with the option to extend.
 PT GSE has not yet completed the required activities to earn the 25% interest.
 Upon receipt of the exploitation permit, the Company will enter into an Integrated Service and Support Agreement with PT GSE (the "ISS Agreement") to conduct small-scale mining on the West Lombok project using traditional methods to a maximum depth of 100 metres.
 Profits from the sale of gold and other minerals produced from such artisanal mining activities will be split 25% to the Company, 65% to PT GSE and 10% to the Local Government.
 The Company and PT GSE can continue to explore for deeper gold and porphyry targets on the property, when market sentiment warrants the expenditure.
 Should the partners choose to mine deeper targets on the property (deeper than 100 metres), profits will be split 65% to the Company, 25% to PT GSE and 10% to the Local Government.
+The West Lombok exploration permit ("IUP") was due for expiry on January 5, 2016.
+Prior to this date, Southern Arc was granted a one-year suspension of the IUP by the Indonesian Department of Mines to allow PT GSE to complete the environmental impact study and feasibility study required to convert the IUP into an exploitation permit.
+As preparation and approval of these reports were still in process at the end of 2016, Southern Arc has applied for a further one year suspension until January 2017.